-Jonathan R. Kelafant
+Jonathan R. Kelafant - Chairman

 Earned a MSc.
 From George Washington University and is a member of the American Association of Petroleum Geologists.
 He has over 25 years of experience in developing oil and gas projects, notably shale projects, in the USA as well as overseas and is currently Vice-President of Advanced Resources in Washington D.C.
-Mr. Kelafant is a director of Gastem Inc. (TSX-V: GMR).